 Spot colors are defined as extra print channels / extra inks.
 This is the definition and the most common use (precise terminology: spot colors used as process colors).
 Next to this spot colors are often used to name a color (precise terminology: named colors).
 The PDF model does not have a distinction between them and considers all spot colors as process colors so that areas that are covered with 2 or more (spot) colors are showing the correct overprint.
 This can be seen in the production preview of Adobe Acrobat.

-When the user want to add the spot colors in the document to the color list he/she can check the option “Convert spot colors to named colors” at opening the document:
+When the user wants to add the spot colors from the file to the ‘document color list’ then check the option “Convert Spot Colors to Defined Output Colors” option when using Open+ in Editor